Targeted support and mentoring

 We can help in many situations, including supporting those with emerging mental health concerns, low self-esteem or presenting with challenging behaviour.

 Being a child-centred organisation, our team pride ourselves on building bespoke intervention plans to suit individual circumstances and ability.

 As a result of our mentorship and support, the young people we work with typically experience a steady increase in:

-Bright Paths support for children, young people and families
+Bright Paths support children, young people and families

-Bright Paths Support CIC provides targeted emotional well-being support for school and college-aged children.
-Our team can provide support nationwide (remotely) or at the child’s school, a local community venue or, in some instances, the family home.
+Bright Paths Support CIC provide targeted emotional well-being support for school and college-aged children.
+Our team provide support nationwide (remotely) or at the child’s school, a local community venue or, in some instances, the family home.

-Our outreach service is available to young people in Hertfordshire, Bedfordshire and East Buckinghamshire.
-If you are outside this area or prefer virtual support (perhaps due to social distancing preferences), then we offer an online, targeted zoom intervention service.
+Our outreach service is available to schools and young people in Hertfordshire (Hertsmere Boroughs & Watford), Central Bedfordshire, Luton, Bedford and surrounding areas.
+If you are outside this area or are a family in need of support then we offer online targeted mentoring and interventions.

 Bright Paths targeted intervention in schools